votca/votca/share/doc/DEVELOPERS_GUIDE.rst

 -  What dependencies were installed
 -  The calculation that was being run

-Issues can be directed created on the appropriate github repo:
+Issues can be directly created on the appropriate github repo:

 -  `tools <https://github.com/votca/tools/issues>`__
 -  `csg <https://github.com/votca/csg/issues>`__